ginseng666/GeoJSON-TopoJSON-Austria/README.md

 * district maps with vienna as an enlarged feature, hovering over bavaria
 * municipality maps with vienna being divided into districts

+The folder "2020" for now only contains a shp of "Siedlungseinheiten" per district, used to symbolise districts.
+It only contains a field "id" that points to the district

 CC BY 4.0, Flooh Perlot (https://creativecommons.org/licenses/by/4.0/)

 Original file: CC BY 3.0 Geoland Kärnten

+Original file Siedlungseinheiten: CC BY 4.0 Statistik Austria